suvi277/pub_fe-challenge/README.md

 * Simplicity is key.
 * The styling should be functional and readable.
 * You can use this file to list any improvements you didn't have time to implement.

+** Not implemented **
+I have spent 2-3 hours for this task and focussed on the funtionality and hence dint get time to implement the test cases for the code.
+The UI is responsive and played with the json to make it like a tree structure.